pimonteiro/Covid-19-Detector/README.md

 <img align="left" src="https://media.giphy.com/media/UUsOy6IWmzw6mmeOpQ/giphy.gif" width="200" height="200" />

 Covid-19 XRay Detector
 This project was made on behalf of a subject on our 4th year of the Master's Degree on Data Science.
-It's goal is to achieve a model viable enough to produce good results on distinguishing cases of Pneumonia, Covid-19 and the absence of any of these.
-Due to the lack of a single source of data to use to train our models, we used a data-generator from "COVID-Net: A Tailored Deep Convolutional Neural Network Design for Detection of COVID-19 Cases from Chest Radiography Images", made by Linda Wang, Zhong Qiu Lin and Alexander Wong.
+It's goal is to achieve a model viable enough to produce good results on distinguishing cases of Pneumonia, Covid-19 and the absence of these.
+Due to the lack of a single source of data to train our models, we used a data-generator from "COVID-Net: A Tailored Deep Convolutional Neural Network Design for Detection of COVID-19 Cases from Chest Radiography Images", made by Linda Wang, Zhong Qiu Lin and Alexander Wong.
 Link here: <https://github.com/lindawangg/COVID-Net>.
 The only part we used was the data-generator provided but with some modifications to attend our needs.
 Thank you to all the participants of the COVID-Net for their hard-work on making it this far.
 The reason we didn't simply fork the main repository was to make it simpler for evaluation.